saumsh100/newFrontend/README.md

 ## Run

-1. In a separate tab run: `npm run startdev`
+1. In a separate tab you can run different start commands:
+* `npm run start:dev` - runs all CareCru services at once in development mode
+* `npm run start:web` - runs only the web service and the cron job, serving as a base to the other services
+* `npm run start:commsJobs` - runs the communications jobs those serving to send reminders, recalls and reviews.
+* `npm run start:patientCache` - runs the patient cache jobs that updates information on the patients table for easier querying on the API. eg. first, next and last appointment dates and hygiene and recalls due dates.
 > **Note:**
-> Don't run `npm start` unless you know what you are doing.
-This command will enable communication jobs, as well as the main application, such as the emails and reminders services.
+> Don't run `npm start:dev` or `npm run start:commsJobs` unless you know what you are doing.
+Those commands will enable communication jobs, as stated above.
 If any real patient information is loaded into the database, this will result in them being contacted.

 2. Navigate to `localhost:5000` to see application running
 > **Note:**